nextgis/docs_ngmobile/source/editing.rst

    Select layer dialog.

-2. The second way to switch to Edit mode is to long-press the geometry you want to edit and to select "Edit" in the Editig Toolbar at the bottom of the map screen.
+2. The second way to switch to Edit mode is to long-press the object on the Map.
+This will activate Edit mode for the layer which includes this object.

 3. The third way is to open Layers tree panel (item 1 in :numref:`ngmobile_main_activity_pic_1`) and tap on Layer contextual menu icon next to the vector layer name (item 5 in :numref:`ngmobile_layer_tree_pic`).
 This will open the contextual menu items (item 6 in :numref:`ngmobile_layer_tree_pic`).
 There you need to select "Edit".